mpbron/allib-chao-experiments/README.md

 ## Experiments in a container

-Running the code in a container has the benefit that you do not run into dependency issues, and everything is installed for you.
-Configuring `R` on Linux can be a hassle, and within the container, this is already fixed for you.
-You need a system with a container framework installed (e.g., `docker` or `podman`).
+Besides running the code directly on your Ubuntu machine, you can also run the experiments in a container.
+Running the code in a container has the benefit that you do not have to install all dependencies yourself.
+For example, configuring `R` on Linux can be a hassle, and this is already fixed for you within the container.
+To use the container method, install a container framework (e.g., `docker` or `podman`).
 We recommend using `podman` if you are new to containers, as this is easier to install.
 On Ubuntu 22.04 and above, you can install `podman` by executing `sudo apt install podman`.
 You can also run `podman` and `docker` on Windows and macOS.
 Once installed, you can issue the following command to build the container.
 Your current working directory should be the root of this repository.

 ``` console
 $ podman build -t allib-chao .